rmaphoh/AutoMorph/README.md

 &nbsp;

-Before start, we summarise the features for three running ways:
+Before starting, we summarise the features for three running ways:

 * Google Colab (no commands/code, free gpu for 12 hours; data privacy concern)
-* Configurate enviroment on local/virtual machine (data privacy, code development; packages conflict in some machines)
+* Configurate environment on local/virtual machine (data privacy, code development; packages conflict in some machines)
-* Docker image (data privacy, no need to set up enviroment; need some experience on docker)
+* Docker image (data privacy, no need to set up environment; need some experience on docker)

 :star::star::star: If you meet unsolved problems, feel free to open an issue or drop a message to yukun.zhou.19[at]ucl.ac.uk

-## Quick start with Colab
+## Quickstart with Colab

-Use the Google Colab and a free Tesla T4 Gpu
+Use the Google Colab and a free Tesla T4 gpu

 [Colab link](https://colab.research.google.com/drive/13Qh9umwRM1OMRiNLyILbpq3k9h55FjNZ?usp=sharing)